 Many people are fairly uncreative when it comes to finding freelancing work.
 I was like that in the beginning, too.
-But luckily, there are many great ways to find clients today.
-So many, that probably every single freelancer should be able to score full-time jobs (given that they offer an excellent service that is in demand).
+But luckily, there are many great ways to find high-paying clients online today.
+See what works best for your business:

 1. Freelance Job Boards